gatsbyjs/gatsby/docs/docs/styled-components.md

 ### Enabling end user stylesheets with a stable class name

-Adding a persistent CSS `className` to your styled components can make it easier for end-users to take advantage of [User Stylesheets](https://www.viget.com/articles/inline-styles-user-style-sheets-and-accessibility/) for accessibility.
+Adding a persistent CSS `className` to your styled components can make it easier for end users to take advantage of [User Stylesheets](https://www.viget.com/articles/inline-styles-user-style-sheets-and-accessibility/) for accessibility.

 Here's an example where the class name `container` is added to the DOM along with the Styled Components' dynamically-created class names: